 Sweet Paris do not ship fresh nationwide.

-To help you answer the question where to buy crepes near me, I've decided to review the most famous crêperies in the USA.
+I've been asked this question a lot: Where to buy crepes near me?
+So I've decided to review the most famous crêperies in the USA.

-Whether it's an online crepe store, such as Bakerly or Pastreez, or brick and mortar franchises, like iHop or Sweet Paris, I'll do my best to detail it all and help you find the best fit.
+Whether it's an online crepe store, such as Bakerly or Pastreez, or brick and mortar franchises, like iHop or Sweet Paris, I ordered from them and detail it all to help you find the best fit.